Afirestriker/react-concepts-in-action/ReactJS-Tutorial/react-hooks/README.md

   * File: **CounterOne.js, CounterTwo.js, useCounter.js**
   * Design and built a new custom hook `useCounter` to share the common logic of create a counter using useState with appropriate function for increment, decrement, and resetting the counter value.

+* Lesson 33 - useInput Custom Hook
+  * Project: **custom-hook**
+  * File: **UseForm.js**
+  * Design and build a custom hook that will encapsulate the React controlled component behavior for an input element.
+That is binding the value and onChange attributes.

 ---

 ## Summary on Hooks